 Treatment of Scapula Fracture

-Mostly, scapular fracture can be treated nonoperatively.
+Mostly, the scapular fracture can be treated nonoperatively.
 Results have in general been satisfactory with conservative treatment.
-A sling support for 3-4 weeks and early rehabilitation is the key to successful non operative treatment.
+Nonoperative treatment generally consists of sling support for 3-4 weeks and early rehabilitation.

 However few might require surgical treatment.

 Operative treatment aims at the reduction and fixation of the fracture fragments.

 Open reduction and internal fixation is the treatment of choice when indicated.

 - > 25% glenoid involvement with subluxation of humerus